Lecture: The Media’s Role in Mass Incarceration

-How did America become the most country with the most incarcerated individuals in the world, with more than 2 million people behind bars?
+How did America become the most incarcerated country in the world, with more than 2 million people behind bars?
 One factor has been mostly overlooked: media coverage of crime paved the way for the explosive growth in our prison population.

-Carroll Bogert, president of the Pulitzer Prize-winning news outlet, The Marshall Project, will explore the media’s responsibility for mass incarceration on Wednesday, January 22 at 7 p.m. in the Jeanne Y. Curtis Performance Hall on campus, 500 Salisbury Street, Worcester.
+Carroll Bogert, president of the Pulitzer Prize-winning news outlet, The Marshall Project, will explore the media’s responsibility for mass incarceration on Wednesday, January 22 at 7 p.m. in the Jeanne Y. Curtis Performance Hall on campus.

-A Woodrow Wilson Visiting Fellow at Assumption College this month, Bogert will discuss how media coverage helped enable harsh sentencing policies, the prosecution of children as adults, and other practices that have filled America’s prisons to overflowing capacities.
+A Woodrow Wilson Visiting Fellow at Assumption this month, she will discuss how media coverage helped enable harsh sentencing policies, the prosecution of children as adults, and other practices that have filled America’s prisons to overflowing capacities.

 Podcasts like Serial and the Netflix series When They See Us, focusing on people falsely convicted of crime, have lately helped focus public attention on these issues.
 The Marshall Project, founded five years ago, is a nonprofit media organization whose journalists report exclusively on criminal justice.